Fr33maan/ignite-AutoRnApp/README.md

               navs: ['register', 'recover'], //  navigation actions
               props: ['email', 'password', 'jwt'], // states used in form and submitted to the saga/redux action // might be a dupe with model
               response: ['jwt'],
-              isForm, // Component generation - not released },
+              isForm, // Will generate a form with props },
             register: {
               navs: ['authenticate', 'recover'], // navigation actions
               props: ['username', 'email', 'password'], // states used in form and submitted to the saga/redux action
               response: ['jwt'],
-              isForm, // Component generation - not released },
+              isForm,
+            },
             recover: {
               navs: ['authenticate', 'register'], //  navigation actions
               props: ['email'], // states used in form and submitted to the saga/redux action
               response: ['jwt'],
-              isForm, // Component generation - not released },
+              isForm,
+            },
           }
         }